 Find out about volunteering as a Special Constable.

-Special Constable recruitment and Special Constable transferee (and re-joiner) recruitment is currently open.
-Applications can be submitted on our careers portal.
+Special Constable recruitment and Special Constable transferee (and re-joiner) recruitment is currently closed until Monday 23 October.

 Special constables are volunteer police officers who play an important role in policing the Thames Valley.
 You will work closely alongside your regular colleagues, adding to a diverse range of skills and experiences from all walks of life to make a real difference in reducing crime.

 Being a special constable will open you up to new opportunities, giving real job satisfaction and transferable skills.

 To be eligible to join as a special constable, you must:

 - be at least 18 years of age

 - be a British or Commonwealth citizen or an EU/European Economic Area national

 - have leave to remain in the UK indefinitely